ray-project/ray/doc/source/ray-air/tuner.rst

 - custom callbacks
 - integration with cloud storage

-Below we showcase some common configurations of :class:`RunConfig <ray.air.config.RunConfig>`.
+Below we showcase some common configurations of :class:`RunConfig <ray.train.RunConfig>`.

 .. literalinclude:: doc_code/tuner.py
     :language: python
     :start-after: __run_config_start__
     :end-before: __run_config_end__

-See the :class:`RunConfig API reference <ray.air.config.RunConfig>` for more details.
+See the :class:`RunConfig API reference <ray.train.RunConfig>` for more details.

 How to specify parallelism?